Attorney For Marjory Stoneman Douglas High Resource Officer Scott Peterson Released Parts Of Deposition With Former Broward Sheriff Scott Israel

 FORT LAUDERDALE (CBSMiami) – The attorney for Scot Peterson released parts of a deposition he did with former Broward Sheriff Scott Israel.

 Peterson was the school resource officer at Marjory Stoneman Douglas High School on the day of the mass shooting in 2018.
-He faces multiple counts of child negligence for failing to enter the school building and confront the shooter.READ MORE: Early Voting Gets Underway In Hialeah
+He faces multiple counts of child negligence for failing to enter the school building and confront the shooter.READ MORE: CBS4 Nat Moore Trophy Profile: St. Thomas Aquinas Quarterback Zion Turner

 Attorney Mark Eiglarsh released just under six minutes of what he said was a four hour deposition with Israel.
 In the edited video, he asked the former sheriff questions about whether he believes Peterson should be held accountable.